typescript-cheatsheets/react/README.md

 ## Types for Conditional Rendering

-Components can render different things based on props that are passed in, and this can be confusing to type.
+Components can render different things based on props that are passed in, and this can be confusing to model in terms of argument and return types.
+See the Type checks, guards, and assertion strategies discussed above as a first resort.

+You can also do fairly advanced logic within your types ([they are Turing complete!](https://github.com/Microsoft/TypeScript/issues/14833)).
+Read the [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) section of the docs for ideas on how to use `Pick`, `ReadOnly`, `Partial`, and `Record`.
 Here is an example solution, see the further discussion for other solutions. *thanks to [@jpavon](https://github.com/sw-yx/react-typescript-cheatsheet/issues/12#issuecomment-394440577)*

 ```tsx